Harikrishnan-web/Sem-5-HK-Notes/NPTEL/Research Method In health Promotion/Week-2.md

 * Dobe M. *Health promotion and Education: Foundations for Changing Health Behavior*.
 * Prestwich A, Kenworthy J, Conner M. *Health behavior change: Theories, methods and interventions*.
 ---
+## Lecture 2/2
+# Theory, Research and Behavior Change Techniques

+* **Lecturer:** Dr. Sweety Suman Jha, MBBS, MD
+* **Designation:** Senior Resident, Community Medicine
+* **Institution:** Dr. B.C.
+Roy Multi-Speciality Medical Research Centre, Indian Institute of Technology (IIT) Kharagpur
+* **Course:** Research Methods in Health Promotion

+## Theory

+* **Theory** is a set of **interrelated concepts, definitions, and propositions**.
+* It presents a **systematic view** of events or situations.
+* It explains the **relationship among variables**.
+* The purpose of a theory is to:

+  * Explain events or situations.
+  * Predict events or situations.
+* A theory is made up of many related ideas and concepts organized into a logical framework.

+### Importance of Theory

+* Theory is useful during every stage of an intervention:

+  * Planning
+  * Implementation
+  * Evaluation
+* Once a theory is selected, it should guide the entire intervention process.

+### Theory Helps Answer Three Important Questions

+* **Why?**

+  * Why people do not follow public health advice.
+  * Why people ignore healthy behaviors.
+  * Why health problems exist in a community.

+* **What?**

+  * What information is needed before developing an intervention.
+  * What should be known about the target population.
+  * What factors should be considered while planning a program.

+* **How?**

+  * How to design effective intervention strategies.
+  * How to reach individuals, communities, and organizations.
+  * How to achieve a positive impact on the target population.

+### Theory Helps in Program Evaluation

+* Identifies:

+  * What should be monitored.
+  * What should be measured.
+  * What should be compared during evaluation.
+* Provides a structured basis for assessing whether a program has achieved its objectives.

+## Types of Theories

+### Explanatory Theories (Theory of the Problem)

+* Explain **why a problem exists**.
+* Describe health or social problems.
+* Predict behavior under specific conditions.
+* Help identify **modifiable factors**, including:

+  * Knowledge
+  * Awareness
+  * Attitudes
+  * Self-efficacy
+  * Social support
+  * Lack of resources
+  * Other changeable determinants

+### Change Theories (Theory of Action)

+* Guide the **development of interventions**.
+* Help design programs that can change behavior.
+* Form the basis of program evaluation.
+* Help evaluators clearly state assumptions about how the program is expected to work.

+### Implementation Theories

+* A type of change theory.
+* Link theory to:

+  * A specific problem.
+  * A specific audience.
+  * A particular context or setting.
+* Help apply theory in real-world situations.

+## Concepts

+* Concepts are the **major components** of a theory.
+* They are the **building blocks** or **primary elements** of a theory.
+* Concepts may or may not have meaning outside a specific theory.
+* Different theories may use similar concepts in different ways.

+## Constructs

+* When concepts are developed or adapted for use in a particular theory, they become **constructs**.
+* Constructs are theory-specific concepts.
+* Examples:

+  * **Perceived susceptibility** (Health Belief Model)
+  * **Subjective norms** (Theory of Planned Behavior)
+* Constructs represent ideas that can later be measured.

+## Variables

+* Variables are the **empirical counterparts** or **operational forms** of constructs.
+* They specify **how a construct will be measured**.
+* Variables should match the construct they represent.
+* A single construct may be measured using more than one variable.
+* Variables are essential for evaluating theory-driven programs.

+## Models

+* Human health behavior is too complex to be explained by a single theory.
+* Models combine concepts from **multiple theories**.
+* Models help explain:

+  * A specific health problem.
+  * A specific setting.
+  * A particular context.
+* Models are informed by:

+  * More than one theory.
+  * Empirical research findings.

+## Behavior Change Techniques (BCTs)

+* Behavior Change Techniques are methods used by:

+  * Behavioral scientists
+  * Psychologists
+  * Medical professionals
+  * Public health experts
+  * Other professionals
+* Their purpose is to:

+  * Change individual behavior.
+  * Change group behavior.
+  * Increase motivation.
+  * Modify factors influencing behavior.
+* According to **Abraham and Michie (2008)**, there are **26 common behavior change techniques**.

+## Behavior Change Techniques

+### Provide information on behavior–health link

+* Explain how a behavior affects health.
+* Help people understand health risks and health benefits.

+### Provide information on consequences

+* Explain positive consequences of performing the behavior.
+* Explain negative consequences of not performing the behavior.

+### Provide information about others' approval

+* Inform people whether important individuals or society approve or disapprove of a behavior.
+* Highlights social influence.

+### Prompt intention formation

+* Encourage people to develop a clear intention to perform the desired behavior.

+### Prompt barrier identification

+* Identify obstacles preventing behavior change.
+* Develop strategies to overcome these barriers.

+### Provide general encouragement

+* Motivate individuals continuously.
+* Use positive reinforcement and supportive words.

+### Set graded tasks

+* Divide behavior change into smaller, achievable steps.
+* Progress gradually toward the final goal.

+### Provide instruction

+* Clearly explain:

+  * What should be done.
+  * Why it should be done.
+  * How it should be done.

+### Model or demonstrate behavior

+* Show the desired behavior through demonstration.
+* Example: Demonstrating proper handwashing technique.

+### Specific goal setting

+* Set clear, measurable, and realistic goals.
+* Avoid vague objectives.

+### Review behavioral goals

+* Regularly evaluate progress toward goals.
+* Modify goals if necessary.

+### Self-monitoring

+* Encourage individuals to monitor their own behavior.
+* Examples:

+  * Food diary.
+  * Physical activity log.
+  * Daily exercise record.

+### Feedback

+* Provide information about performance.
+* Help individuals identify strengths and areas for improvement.

+### Contingent rewards

+* Offer rewards when desired behavior is performed.
+* Rewards may be:

+  * Monetary.
+  * Non-monetary.

+### Teach the use of prompts or cues

+* Use reminders such as:

+  * Posters.
+  * Charts.
+  * Notes.
+  * Visual cues.
+* Helps prevent forgetting desired behaviors.

+### Agree on a behavioral contract

+* Obtain commitment to perform the behavior.
+* May be:

+  * Written.
+  * Verbal.

+### Prompt practice

+* Encourage repeated practice until the behavior becomes routine.

+### Use follow-up prompts

+* Maintain contact through:

+  * Phone calls.
+  * Emails.
+  * Personal visits.
+* Reinforce continued behavior change.

+### Provide opportunity for social comparison

+* Allow individuals to compare their progress with others.
+* Encourages motivation through peer comparison.

+### Plan social support or social change

+* Encourage support from:

+  * Family.
+  * Friends.
+  * Community.
+  * Organizations.

+### Prompt identification as a role model

+* Encourage individuals to become role models.
+* They motivate others through:

+  * Demonstration.
+  * Persuasion.
+  * Positive example.

+### Prompt self-talk

+* Encourage positive internal dialogue.
+* Build confidence and motivation.

+### Relapse prevention

+* Identify reasons for relapse.
+* Develop strategies to prevent returning to previous unhealthy behaviors.
+* Support long-term maintenance of behavior change.

+### Stress management

+* Reduce stress and anxiety that interfere with behavior change.
+* Teach stress-relief techniques.

+### Motivational interviewing

+* A counseling approach used to motivate behavior change.
+* Based on:

+  * Empathy.
+  * Respect.
+  * Support.
+  * Understanding the individual's perspective.
+* Helps reduce ambivalence and strengthen commitment to change.

+### Time management

+* Help individuals incorporate new healthy behaviors into their daily routine.
+* Reduce stress caused by poor scheduling.
+* Improve consistency in maintaining healthy behaviors.

+## Important Points to Remember

+* **Concepts** are the building blocks of theories.
+* **Constructs** are concepts adapted for use in a specific theory.
+* **Variables** are measurable forms of constructs.
+* **Theories** explain and predict behavior by describing relationships among variables.
+* **Models** combine multiple theories to explain complex health behaviors.
+* **Behavior Change Techniques** are practical methods used to change behavior and its influencing factors.
+* **Theories and models** help explain behavior and guide effective behavior change interventions.
+---
+## Lecture 3/3